malachi-iot/estdlib/docs/container/unordered_map.md

 * null = null key_type. meta content (gc flag = 0)
 * sparse = null key_type. meta content (gc flag = 1)

+### null item

+Null entries are fair game for allocation of an active item AND designate no further searching for items in this bucket is needed.

-### sparse mode
+### sparse item

-Primary purpose is as a placeholder in a bucket so that null entries don't interrupt discovery of active entries
+Sparse entries are a placeholder to 'extend' a bucket forward.
+This way null entries don't interrupt discovery of active entries.

 This way a bucket can effectively have a bunch of empty slots from prior deletions without needing to move the active entry to the front of the bucket.